 - An extended medical leave, or an extension of an existing leave period, may be a reasonable accommodation if it does not pose an undue hardship on the employer.

 - Holding a job open for a disabled employee who needs to recuperate or heal is in itself a form of reasonable accommodation and may be all that is required where it appears likely that the employee will be able to return to any existing position at some time in the foreseeable future.

 - An employer who knows of an employee's disability has an affirmative duty to make known to the employee other suitable job opportunities with the employer and to determine whether the employee is interested in, and qualified for, those positions if the employer can do so without undue hardship or if the employer offers similar assistance or benefit to other disabled or nondisabled employees or has a policy of offering such assistance or benefit to other disabled or nondisabled employees or has a policy of offering such assistance or benefit to any other employees.

 - An employer has a duty to reassign or transfer a disabled employee as a reasonable accommodation to a vacant position which the disabled employee is qualified and which the disabled employee is capable of performing with or without reasonable accommodation.

-Physical or mental disability under the Fair Employment and Housing Act requires plaintiff to show: (1) he or she suffers from a disability; (2) he or she is qualified to perform the duties of the position with or without accommodation; and (3) he or she was subjected to adverse employment action because of the disability or perceived disability.What You Can Recover for Disability Discrimination
+Physical or mental disability under the Fair Employment and Housing Act requires a plaintiff and their El Segundo disability discrimination attorney to show: (1) he or she suffers from a disability; (2) he or she is qualified to perform the duties of the position with or without accommodation; and (3) he or she was subjected to adverse employment action because of the disability or perceived disability.What You Can Recover for Disability Discrimination

 A victim subject to disability discrimination is entitled to any and all damages in which such disability discrimination was a substantial factor in causing, which includes but is not limited to loss of earnings, future loss of earnings, emotional distress, punitive damages, attorney's fees and costs.